-Racings fans are decking out for the prestigious Royal Ascot meeting this summer after Ascot Racecourse confirmed that they had put a range of extra measures to protect the safety of spectators, staff, partners, guests and the local community.
+Racings fans decked out in their best attire for the prestigious Royal Ascot meeting this summer after Ascot Racecourse confirmed that they had put a range of extra measures to protect the safety of spectators, staff, partners, guests and the local community.

-While the UK is still battling COVID-19, the announcement was warmly welcomed by spectators, who have been yearning to descend upon the Racecourse after the 2020 meeting was held behind closed doors.
+While the UK is still battling COVID-19, the announcement was warmly welcomed by spectators, who were yearning to descend upon the Racecourse after the 2020 meeting was held behind closed doors.

 Royal Ascot is the centrepiece of the UK’s flat racing calendar and a summer highlight for the Queen and her family.
 Queen Elizabeth II has attended every Royal Ascot meet during her reign and owns many thoroughbred horses, including the esteemed Estimate.

 In 1953, Her Majesty’s horse, Choir Boy, gave the Queen her first-ever Royal Ascot success after rider Doug Smith steered the gelding to glory in the Royal Hunt Cup.

 Thousands of memorable moments have been made at Ascot Racecourse over the years, with some of the most iconic stemming from members of the British royal family.

 Royal Ascot: The royal family’s most memorable moments

 In 2018, Prince Harry and Meghan made their jaw-dropping debut at Royal Ascot.
 The Duchess of Sussex clad in an elegant white shirt dress by Givenchy and a wide structured hat by Irish award-winning haute couture milliner Philip Treacy.